 Nebraska has a network of pro-life laws protecting women and unborn children, including a prohibition on dismemberment abortion.
-After Roe, abortion continues to be legal up to the point at which the unborn child can feel pain, which is approximately twenty weeks gestation.
 Nebraska has comprehensive informed consent laws, including a twenty-four-hour reflection period, abortion pill reversal information, and perinatal hospice materials.
 The state prohibits “tele-med abortions” and only permits licensed physicians to perform abortion procedures.

 The governor appoints justices to the Nebraska Supreme Court from a list prepared by a judicial nominating committee.
 According to Ballotpedia, the state supreme court is currently Republican-controlled.
 Several abortion bills were attempted this year, some protecting life and others seeking to allow fatal fetal anomaly, all of which failed.